 First, find a small sauce pan and a glass dish.
 The base of the glass dish must be large enough to SIT ON TOP of the sauce pan without falling in.
 Fill the sauce pan with 2 inches of water, place it on the stove and bring the water to a boil.

 Once the water boils, turn it down to a simmer and place the glass dish on top of the sauce pan.
 Put the chocolate in the glass dish and stir the chocolate constantly until it is melted.

 Constant stirring ensures that the chocolate closest to the bottom of the dish does not burn.
 Your goal is velvety-smooth chocolate.

+Once the chocolate is melted and smooth, remove it from the heat immediately.
 You must move quickly here because you cannot let the chocolate harden, which will happen if you allow it to sit for awhile untouched.

 Next, pick up your washed strawberries by their stems.
 Dip them in the chocolate, twisting in a circle as you remove them to ensure that the chocolate coats all the way around the strawberry.
 Lay the dipped strawberries on a large plate or dish lined with wax paper.

-- 20-25 medium Strawberries (washed and dried)
+- 20-25 medium Strawberries washed and dried

-- ½ cup Dark Chocolate Chips (or 1 bar of good quality dark chocolate)
+- 1/2 cup Dark Chocolate Chips or 1 bar of good quality dark chocolate

 Wash the strawberries and thoroughly dry them with a paper towel.
 The chocolate won't stick to the strawberries if they are wet.
 Put the strawberries aside.